codemod/next-typed-routes-codemod/README.md

 - TypeScript files with `.tsx` extension
 - Page or layout components exported as default exports
 - Components must be function declarations, function expressions, or arrow functions

-### Notes:

-- Only transforms components with existing type annotations on their props parameter
-- Preserves the original route structure including dynamic segments
-- Does not modify components that don't match the expected pattern
-- Requires `PageProps` and `LayoutProps` types to be available in your project